jvanasco/pyramid_session_multi/README.md

 # what if sessions should only run in certain situations?

-`register_session_factory` accepts a kwarg for `discriminators`, which can be iterable listing of functions that each expect a `request` object. if provided and any discriminator function returns an non-True value, the session_multi namespace will be set to None otherwise, the namespace will be populated with the result of the factory
+`register_session_factory` accepts a kwarg for `discriminator`, which is a function that expects a `request` object. if provided and the discriminator function returns an non-True value, the session_multi namespace will be set to None otherwise, the namespace will be populated with the result of the factory

 License